BradleyCodeU/bradleycodeu.github.io/_aicc/u01generativeart/u01randommusic/instructions.md

 NOTE: Structure your code so the generator plays a short phrase, not just one note.
 Use `frameCount` to space notes out in time.

+NOTE: If you use mp3s, you should load sounds in the `preload()` function. [https://p5js.org/reference/p5/preload/](https://p5js.org/reference/p5/preload/)

 NOTE: Change `createCanvas(400, 400);` to `createCanvas(windowWidth, windowHeight);` so visuals fill the screen.

 ## Challenges